karlbuscheck/ml-content-library/README.md

 # ML Content Library
-*Curated notes and links on ML + AI projects, papers, and tools.*

 Creating a storehouse for all the cool ML (and AI) content I come across.
 It's a living library where I collect projects, papers and tools -- ranging from foundational research to frontier applications in history, the environment, and multimodal AI: